 5 Practical Ways to Your Best Homeschool Day

-I am NOT who I would love to paint myself to be.
-I’ve shooed my kids in the other room, I’ve told them to turn on the tv or to entertain themselves.
-When I finally drag myself out of bed, I muster up the energy to make coffee -- but Morning Time?
+I am not who I would love to paint myself to be.
+I’ve shooed my kids into the other room.
+I’ve told them to turn on the TV or to entertain themselves.
+When I finally drag myself out of bed, I muster up the energy to make coffee — but Morning Time?
 School?
 “Just give me a second,” as I inwardly yell at all the “should dos.”

-I share this to assure those of you longing for practical wisdom in this area, that I’m in the thick of this too.
-I am with you - learning, growing, and making changes as I seek to love my family, educate my children, and grow in Christ.
-Often, we know the right thing to do - it’s simply doing it that’s so difficult.
-Yet, as I share, please keep one key point in mind - 2 Corinthians 12:9 says God’s grace is sufficient for us.
-This doesn’t mean we don’t try to make necessary changes so we can serve our families better, but it does mean that the mornings that don’t go well, we can rest in Christ knowing His mercies are new every morning.
-He knows we aren’t perfect, and in fact He knows this SO well that He knew we would need a Savior who came to be strong where we are weak.
+I share this to assure those of you longing for practical wisdom in this area that I’m in the thick of it too.
+I am with you — learning, growing, and making changes as I seek to love my family, educate my children, and grow in Christ.
+Often, we know the right thing to do — it’s simply doing it that’s so difficult.
+Yet, as I share, please keep one key point in mind: 2 Corinthians 12:9 says God’s grace is sufficient for us.
+This doesn’t mean we don’t try to make necessary changes so we can serve our families better, but it does mean that the mornings that don’t go well — we can rest in Christ, knowing His mercies are new every morning.
+He knows we aren’t perfect.
+In fact, He knows this so well that He gave us a Savior who came to be strong where we are weak.

 Where this can go wrong:

-After a long day with my kids, I really don’t want to think about to-dos.
-I want to get in my pajamas, snuggle in my warm bed and watch a tv show or read a good book.
-Because of this, I often do not think about prepping for tomorrow the night before.
+After a long day with my kids, I don’t want to think about tomorrow.
+I want pajamas, a warm blanket, and a show or a good book.

 A practical solution: